On Finding a Subset of Healthy Individuals from a Large Population: Introduction

-Related work: In the group testing literature, the problem of bounding the number of tests required to identify the defective items in a large pool has been studied, both in the noiseless and noisy settings, both for tractable decoding algorithms as well as under general information theoretic models \cite{kautz_nonrand_supimp, Erdos_cover, Ruszinko94, Dachkov_bound, Sebo1985, Gilbert_GT, vetterli_ngt, malyutov_1, malyutov_2, malyutov_3, Atia_BooleanCS, jaggi_gtalgo}.
+Related work: In the group testing literature, the problem of bounding the number of tests required to identify the defective items in a large pool has been studied, both in the noiseless and noisy settings, both for tractable decoding algorithms as well as under general information theoretic models \cite{kautz_nonrand_supimp, Erdos_cover, Ruszinko94, Dachkov_bound, Sebo1985, Gilbert_GT, vetterli_ngt, malyutov_1, malyutov_2, malyutov_3, Atia_BooleanCS, jaggi_gtalgo, aldrige_cap_adaptive_gt, aldridge_almostseparable, Scar_Cev16}.
 A combinatorial approach has been adopted in \cite{kautz_nonrand_supimp, Erdos_cover,Ruszinko94}, where explicit constructions for the test matrices are used, e.g., using superimposed codes, to design matrices with properties that lead to guaranteed detection of a small number of defective items.
 Two such properties were considered: disjunctness and separability\cite{du2006}.\footnote{A test matrix, with tests indexing the rows and items indexing the columns, is said to be $k$-disjunct if the boolean sum of every $k$ columns does not equal any other column in the matrix.
 Also, a test matrix is said to be $k$-separable if the boolean sum of every set of $k$ columns is unique.} A probabilistic approach was adopted in\cite{Dachkov_bound,Sebo1985, Gilbert_GT, vetterli_ngt}, where random test matrix designs were considered, and upper and lower bounds on the number of tests required to satisfy the properties of disjunctness or separability with high probability were derived.
 In particular, \cite{vetterli_ngt} analyzed the performance of group testing under the so-called dilution noise.
-A recent study\cite{jaggi_gtalgo} uses random test designs, and develops computationally efficient algorithms for identifying defective items from the noisy test outcomes by exploiting the connection with compressive sensing.
-The authors also show that the algorithms are near-optimal in terms of the number of tests required for a guaranteed performance.
+Another study \cite{jaggi_gtalgo} uses random test designs, and develops computationally efficient algorithms for identifying defective items from the noisy test outcomes by exploiting the connection with compressive sensing.
+A very recent work \cite{Scar_Cev16} uses novel information theoretic techniques, based on information density, to study the phase transitions for Bernoulli test matrix designs and measurement-optimal recovery algorithms.
 A general sparse signal model for studying group testing problems, that turns out to be very useful in dealing with noisy settings, was proposed and used in \cite{malyutov_1, malyutov_2, malyutov_3, Atia_BooleanCS}.
 In this framework, the group testing problem was formulated as a detection problem and a one-to-one correspondence was established with a communication channel model.
 Using information theoretic arguments, mutual information based expressions (that are easily computable for a wide variety of noisy channels) for upper and lower bounds on the number of tests were obtained\cite{Atia_BooleanCS}.
-In the related field of compressive sensing, an active line of research has focussed on the conditions under which reliable signal recovery from observations drawn from a linear sparse signal model is possible, for example, conditions on the number of measurements required and on isometry properties of the measurement matrix (\!\!\cite{Candes_Stable,WW_SharpThresholds}, and references therein).
+In the related field of compressive sensing, an active line of research has focused on the conditions under which reliable signal recovery from observations drawn from a linear sparse signal model is possible, for example, conditions on the number of measurements required and on isometry properties of the measurement matrix (\!\!\cite{Candes_Stable,WW_SharpThresholds}, and references therein).
 In particular, there exists a good understanding of the bounds on the number of measurements required for support recovery from noisy linear projections (e.g., \cite{saligrama_CS, fletcher2009necessary, Reeves_conf_supprecov,Jin_SuppRecovMAC, Wainwright_SparseRecovery}).